 - Gated ion channels allow ions through the channel on occurrence of some event.
 This might be the arrival, for instance, of an electric potential (voltage-gated ion channel) or a specific chemical substance (ligand-gated channel).
 Voltage-gated channels are essential to the formation of action potentials.

-- Ion pumps, especially the sodium-potassium (Na-K) pump and the calcium pump, which run all the time in most animal cells, use energy from ATP to pump ions across the membrane against their concentration or electrostatic gradient.
+- Ion pumps, especially the sodium-potassium (Na-K) pump and the calcium pump, run all the time in most animal cells, using energy from ATP to pump ions across the membrane against their concentration or electrostatic gradient.

 The concentration of chemical substances inside and outside the cell generally are not the same and this is crucial to their functioning.